-Generally, Namaqualand is nothing but sand.
+Namaqualand in South Africa normally is nothing but sand.
 But once a year it transforms into an unrivalled colour explosion.
 Yellow, white and orange dominate, but you’ll also see blue, purple and yellow.
 It’s a carpet of flowers.
-But it only last a few weeks every year, before it turns back into desert.
-What a magical world it is.

 West Coast National Park is very special.
 It’s possible to see wild animals in the fields of flowers, including ostriches, zebras, springboks and many others.
 Though it doesn’t happen that often, since they eat grass, not flowers.

 If you look closely you can see smaller flowers in between the dominant brighter flowers.
 Some only have one flower and extremely small leaves.
 The plants use up all their energy to ensure the flowers will grow again next year.
 There are hundreds of different kinds of flowers here, including many asters.

 A special animal that lives in these parts is the bontebok, and they are quite rare in Africa.
 I’m having quite a special moment, because this sea of flowers only became a tourist attraction a few years ago, and at that time the bontebok was very close to extinction.